domiwei/merpay/answer.md

 if there is another sql read-write strategy, all our developer has to do is to implement another structure satistied the interface.
 Hence just need to return another implementation of this interface rather than modify the usage or type of specified structure in code base.

+Besides, there is definition problem about function `Ping()` and `PingContext()`, because in this initialized source code, it returns error once either any of replica gets error or master gets error.
+However, actually the db object still usable only if at least one replica still gets connected.
+Thus the behavior of both of these two function should be defined and revised.

 #### Is the code quality assured?